Cougargriff/dwm/README.md

-# Luke's build of dwm
+# Griffin's build of dwm (fork of luke smith's...)

 ## FAQ